angulardart/site-angulardart/src/angular/note/faq/component-loading.md

 }
 ```

-Another option, for simple templates, is using `@deferred`:
+Another option, for simple templates, is using `@deffered`:

 ```html
 <ng-container *ngIf="showAds">